shay90210/shay90210/README.md

 My interest in software engineering naturally overlaps with cybersecurity, where I’m exploring secure coding, access control, and threat mitigation.
 My long-term goal is to build safe, intuitive, and scalable applications that genuinely support users and organizations.

 ## ABOUT :
-- Former teacher with leadership, training, and supervisor experience
+- Former secondary educator with experience in classroom instruction, curriculum design, and learner-centered communication

+- Leadership background including team supervision, training, onboarding, and process development

-- Professional background in healthcare and system support
+- Professional experience in healthcare and neuro rehabilitation, supporting patients, families, and interdisciplinary teams

+- Technical support experience with enterprise timekeeping systems, troubleshooting user issues, improving workflows, and documenting processes

+- Strong problem-solver with a user-focused mindset, adaptable across both fast-paced and highly regulated environments

+- Committed to continuous learning in software development, cybersecurity, and modern technical practices